Stratification of singular hyperkahler quotients: Preliminaries

-with two strata (the vertical segment on the left and the curve on the right) is a perfectly valid decomposed space.
+is a perfectly valid one with two strata.
 Roughly speaking, stratified spaces avoid such pathologies by requiring that every point has a neighbourhood which retracts continuously onto it.
 We also impose that this neighbourhood is compatible with the partition in some sense.
 To make this precise, we need a few extra notions.
-First, the \textbf{dimension} of a decomposed space $(X,\P)$ is
+First, the \defn{dimension} of a decomposed space $(X,\P)$ is

-Given two partitioned spaces $(X,\P)$ and $(Y,\cQ)$, their \textbf{cartesian product} is the partitioned space $(X\times Y,\P\times\cQ)$ where $\P\times\cQ=\{S\times T:S\in\P,T\in\cQ\}$.
-If $(X,\P)$ and $(Y,\cQ)$ are decomposed spaces, then so is $(X\times Y,\P\times\cQ)$, and $\dim(X\times Y,\P\times\cQ)=\dim(X,\P)+\dim(Y,\cQ)$.
-Next, the \textbf{cone} over a partitioned space $(X,\P)$ is the partitioned space $(CX,C\P)$ where $CX$ is the open cone over $X$, i.e.
+Given two partitioned spaces $(X,\P)$ and $(Y,\cQ)$, their \defn{cartesian product} is the partitioned space $(X\times Y,\P\times\cQ)$ where $\P\times\cQ = \{S\times T:S\in\P,T\in\cQ\}$.
+If $(X,\P)$ and $(Y,\cQ)$ are decomposed spaces, then so is $(X\times Y,\P\times\cQ)$, and $\dim(X\times Y,\P\times\cQ) = \dim(X,\P) + \dim(Y,\cQ)$.
+Next, the \defn{cone} over a partitioned space $(X,\P)$ is the partitioned space $(CX,C\P)$ where $CX$ is the open cone over $X$, i.e.